All Episodes

 I was thinking today, I really miss Tim Russert.

-I really do miss Tim Russett.
+And I really, really do miss Tim Russert.

-Some nice, I don't know what I don't remember what it was.
+Some nice, I don't know what, I don't remember what it was.

-I was watching something on television that just popped into my head.
+I was watching something on television.

 On the Today Show today, a portion of the report from Richard Engel, NBC chief foreign correspondent.